Click here to listen to a reading of this blog:

-As many of you already know, I set up a Facebook Group to provide support and advice to those living with Hypothyroidism.
-Posts that members submit range from people asking for help in understanding what blood results mean, needing to rant about a difficult day, asking for support for an upcoming doctor’s appointment and even fun discussions to meet online friends.
+Posts that members submit range from people asking for help in understanding what blood results mean, needing to rant about a difficult thyroid day, asking for support for an upcoming doctors appointment and help with symptoms.
 After all, living with a chronic health condition such as thyroid disease can be lonely.

 However, every now and then, a couple of particular topics are discussed for which the responses always shock me a little.
 Topics such as: